Phoenix009/Notes/WiSe'23/Security/Integrity.md

 # Hash Functions
 - Hash functions are simply functions that take inputs of some length and compress then into short fixed-length outputs
 - A good hash function is the one that yields few collisions, where a collision is a pair of distinct items $x$ and $x^\prime$ such that $H(x) = H(x^\prime)$
 - Collision-resistant hash functions are similar in spirit.
 The goal is to avoid collisions.
 However there are fundamental differences.
-For one, the desire to minimise collisions in the setting of data structures becomes in a requirement in the setting of cryptography.
+For one, the desire to minimise collisions in the setting of data structures becomes a requirement in the setting of cryptography.

 ## Collisions resistance
 A function is collision resistant if it is infeasible for any probabilistic polynomial time algorithm to find a collision in $H$.